-Element and purpose Policy and operation Maximum Performance measures Base salary This is the core element of pay and reflects the individual's role and position within the Group with some adjustment to reflect their capability and contribution.
-This is the core committee.
-Committee.
-Committee.
-Committee.
-Increases will generally with those awarded to employees.
-However, circumstances (includ size and/or sector peers) as a reference point in not limited to, change considering, in its judgement, the appropriate level of salary having regard to other relevant levels, individual and of the following regard to other relevant. n/a Benefits To provide benefits valued by recipients.
-The Executive Directors can receive a car It is not possible to probenefits allowance or Company car (and fuel), private the likely change in the family produced by a state of the produced by the the produced b n/a Pension To provide retirement benefits.
+Element and purpose surpose Policy and operation Maximum Performance measures Base salary This is the core element of pay and reflects the individual's role and position within the Group with some adjustment to reflect their capability and contribution. with those awarded to salaried employees.
+However, in certain circumstances (including, but uses the median position (as against appropriate size and/or sector peers) as a reference point in considering, in its judgement, the appropriate and responsibilities, market n/a Benefits To provide benefits valued by recipients.
+The Executive Directors can receive a car allowance or Company car (and fuel), private family medical cover, permanent health insurance and life assurance.
+The Committee reserves discretion to introduce new benefits where it concludes that it is appropriate to do so, having regard to the particular circumstances and to market practice.
+Where appropriate, the Company will meet certain costs relating to Executive Director relocations.
+It is not possible to prescribe the likely change in the cost of insured benefits or the cost of some of the other reported benefits year-to-year, but the provision of benefits will operate within an annual limit of £100,000 (plus a further 100% of base salary in the case of relocations).
+The Committee will monitor the costs of benefits in practice and will ensure that the overall costs do not increase by more than the Committee considers appropriate in the circumstances. n/a Pension To provide retirement benefits.
 Executive Directors can receive pension contributions to personal pension arrangements or, if a Director is impacted by annual or lifetime limits on contribution levels to qualifying pension plans, the balance can be paid as a cash supplement.
 The maximum employer's contribution (or cash supplement) is 10% of base salary.
 Pension contributions for new Executive Director appointments will be aligned with the pension benefits available to the wider workforce.
 From 1 January 2023, the contribution levels for the Chief Executive Officer designate and the Chief Financial Officer are aligned to the wider workforce, currently 5%. n/a